seapoe1809/Health_server/README.md

 https://video.nostr.build/358cac41849256f74c66312e01732276957b922500673223e01d3315aab758e5.mp4

-##DARNA Healthy Intent v2- An open source intiative - self custody of your health data
+##DARNA Healthy Intent v2.2- An open source intiative - self custody of your health data
 ##Early stage.
 Beta and under development and isnt secure.
 Please take all steps to safeguard your data.
+##This tool is not a replacement for a Doctor.
+For medical advice, please consult with a Healthcare professional.
+Darnahi only aims to provide Health suggestions/information which might not be evidence based.

 **Key words:**